kabirivan/GestureRecognitionPython/readme.md

 ## Description

 > The “Hand Gesture Model Example PYTHON” folder contains the Python code to manage the EMG Database.
 Each script contains a description of its function as well as the copyright information.
-If you want to use the dataset and the code for commercial purposes, please contact to the correspondent author of the paper, Marco E. Benalcázar, to the email addresses:
+If you want to use the dataset and the code for commercial purposes, please contact to the correspondent author of the paper, to the email addresses:

 * xavieraguas03@gmail.com
 * xavier.aguas@epn.edu.ec